4.50.1 Campaign Development Process

 Separation of Duties

 1. LB&I personnel must also adhere to guidance regarding separation of duties involving campaign workload selection.
-LB&I personnel are precluded from performing an examination of a taxpayer and advising, consulting, or mentoring during the examination of a taxpayer if they:
+LB&I personnel cannot perform an examination of a taxpayer, nor can they advise, consult, or mentor other IRS employees involved in the examination of that same taxpayer if they:

-• Reviewed or approved the classification of the return
+• Reviewed or approved the classification of the return, or

 • Worked with unredacted RICB Parts I, II, or III data as part of the filtering process